🇩🇰

 📝 Application Process

-✓ Online ApplicationBusiness plan evaluation: 6 weeks.
-Residence permit: approximately 1 month after approval
+✓ Online ApplicationBusiness plan evaluation: up to 8 weeks.
+Residence permit: approximately 1 month after approval.

 1. 1Develop comprehensive business plan in English

-3. 3Wait for expert panel evaluation (approximately 6 weeks)
+3. 3Wait for expert panel evaluation (up to 8 weeks)

 4. 4Receive approval letter from Danish Business Authority